cgaebel/NewLang/README.markdown

     }

-Any function taking an Object\* as its first parameter can be syntactically used as a member function of that typed.
+Any function taking an Object\* as its first parameter can be syntactically used as a member function of that type.
 This can be extended to accomodate a multiple-dispatch syntax.

 Therefore,